 Eve their skins for clothing to replace their fig leaves.
 Why didn’t God give

-them clothes of cotton or wool and spare the poor animals?
+them clothes of cotton or wool or some other non-lethal fiber, and spare the poor animals?

 (4) God unjustly sentenced all the animals to suffer and die, when they